Tag Archive for: Medicine

 Check out our selection of photos from the day!

-Our series introducing student organizations is back!
-Today, we’re featuring Léa Savater, President of ANIMN, the Association of New Medical Residents in Montpellier-Nîmes!
+Our series introducing local organizations is back!
+Today, we sat down with Léa Savater, President of ANIMN, the Association of New Residents in Montpellier-Nîmes!

 Could you tell us a little about your organization?
 What is its mission?

-The Association of New Residents of Montpellier-Nîmes (ANIMN) was founded in 2009 and is dedicated to organizing the graduation ceremony for sixth-year medical students at the
+The Montpellier-Nîmes Association of New Residents (ANIMN) was founded in 2009 and is dedicated to organizing the graduation ceremony for sixth-year medical students at

 the Montpellier-Nîmes Faculty of Medicine.